Contexter/FountainAI/Initialize the FountainAI.md

 main
 ```

-### Detailed Explanation of the Script

-1. **Loading Configuration**: The script starts by loading configuration variables from the `config.env` file.
-This includes the main project directory name, application names, and credentials for the GitHub Container Registry and VPS.

-2. **Creating the Main Project Directory**: The `create_main_directory` function creates the main directory for the project and navigates into it.

-3. **Creating and Initializing Vapor Applications**: The `create_vapor_app` function creates a subdirectory for each application and initializes a new Vapor application within it using the `vapor new` command.
-This ensures each application has a standard structure and necessary files, including the default Dockerfile provided by Vapor.

-4. **Creating GitHub Actions Workflows**: The `create_workflow_file` function generates a comprehensive GitHub Actions workflow for each application.
-This workflow includes:
-   - **Building the Docker Image**: The `build` job checks out the code, sets up Docker Buildx, creates an `.env` file with necessary environment variables, logs into the GitHub Container Registry, and builds and pushes the Docker image.
-   - **Running Unit Tests**: The `unit-test` job runs unit tests inside the Docker container.
-   - **Running Integration Tests**: The `integration-test` job runs integration tests inside the Docker container.
-   - **Running End-to-End Tests**: The `end-to-end-test` job runs end-to-end tests inside the Docker container.
-   - **Deploying to VPS**: The `deploy` job pulls the latest Docker image, stops and removes the old container, runs the new container, and verifies the Nginx and SSL configuration on the VPS.

-5. **Executing the Main Function**: The `main` function orchestrates the entire setup process, creating the main directory, initializing each Vapor application, and generating the corresponding GitHub Actions workflows.

 ### How to Use the Script

 1. **Save the Configuration File**: Save the configuration variables in a file named `config.env`.